 It doesn’t pay off to do what everyone else is doing.

 If they are all acting aggressively and you act aggressively and enter Toyko, they will come for you.
-You will take a lot of damage, need to leave Tokyo before a full turn is complete and won’t get the victory points for starting your turn there.
-Then you’ll need to then use all your dice rolls to heal so that the person who has just entered Tokyo doesn’t eliminate you on their first attack.
+You will take a lot of damage, need to leave Tokyo before a full turn is complete, and won’t get the victory points for starting your turn there.
+Then you’ll need to then use all your dice rolls to heal so that the person who has just entered Tokyo doesn’t eliminate you on their first roll.

 Do not let the dice lead